21 things to do in Amelia Island with your dog

 16. Meet other dogs and dog lovers.

 Dogs are great connectors.
 If you have a dog you already know this.
 Most of us enjoy the chance to “talk dog” with other dog lovers, share ideas about dog-friendly vacations, and get the inside scoop on other dog-friendly things to do.

 Things to do in Amelia Island: Where to stay

 From our research, there are many pet-friendly accommodations including hotels, resorts, condos, and VRBOs.
 If you’re looking for a familiar chain, Hampton Inn Amelia Island welcomes pets as does the Ritz-Carlton and Residence Inn by Marriott.
-After much Google searching, for this particular trip (our first of what we hope to be many), we chose the Omni Amelia Island Plantation Villas for its 3.5 miles of private beach and beautiful ocean views.
+After much Google searching, for this particular trip (our first of what we hope to be many), we chose the Omni Amelia Island Plantation Villas for its 3.5 miles of uncrowded beaches and beautiful ocean views.